Nazgul07/AnyDataType/README.md

 # AnyDataType
 A datatype for strings, numerics, bool, and DateTime.

-Any is a datatype capable of storing a number of different datatype values, and perform mathmatical and equality operations against other datatypes.
+Any is a datatype capable of storing a number of different datatype values, and perform mathmatical and equality operations against other datatypes including *Any*.

 # Comparison Example #1:
 ```C#